SandSux/SciFi_Conky_HUD/README.md

     + Conky with LUA support and Cairo bindings.
     + Openweathermap API Key
+    + jq
+    + lm-sensors

 **Install JQ**

 JQ which is a lightweight, command line JSON processor.
-Though it can be installed via `sudo apt install jq` ; however, you will need to to inform your system where where to find jq.
+Though it can be installed via `sudo apt install jq` we will need to to inform your system on where to find jq by adding the appropriate repository to our `sources.list` file.
 [More information](https://stedolan.github.io/jq/download/)

 1. Open your `sources.list` file in your favorite text editor